unickorn/timewarp/README.md

 # Timewarp

-Move creation and last modified dates of all files in a folder.
+Move images in time! (and by that I mean their EXIF date data)

 ## usage
 ```